 Weather The Winter With Bethlehem Steel's 'Fake Sweater'

-Winter can bear the heart of darkness, as it ushers in daylight saving's premature sunsets, brutal drops in temperature or, as Brooklyn-based trio Bethlehem Steel bluntly puts it in a press release: "Post-tour depression, seasonal depression, depression depression."
+Winter can bear the heart of darkness, as it ushers in daylight saving's premature sunsets, brutal drops in temperature or, as Brooklyn-based quartet Bethlehem Steel bluntly puts it in a press release: "Post-tour depression, seasonal depression, depression depression."

 Bethlehem Steel's single "Fake Sweater" takes a stab at contentedly weathering the conflicting emotions attached to the most wonderful time of the year, as frontwoman Becca Rsykalczyk's shouts alternate between "Will I be alright?" and "I will be alright."
 The volatile ebb and flow of mild and unsparing guitar riffs mirrors Rsykalczyk's uncertain vocals.
-In the song's thrashing visual treatment, directed by Rsykalczyk, a dancer twirls and headbangs while encircled by a group of ghouls.
+In the song's thrashing visual treatment, co-directed by Becca Ryskalczyk and Adam Kolodny , a dancer twirls and headbangs while encircled by a group of ghouls.

 Bethlehem Steel's split EP with Washer comes out Nov.
 30 via Exploding In Sound Records.